JoanQuintero/TicTacToeGame/README.md

         # argument = welcoming message
 ```

-The name of this function will most likely be changed in the future.
+<em>The name of this function will most likely be changed in the future.</em>
-This function will be used to introduce the game to the user when the
-program is run, in a way that it will seem like the game is loading;
-hence the use of a for loop.
+- This function will be used to introduce the game to the user when the program is run, in a way that it will seem like the game is loading; hence the use of a for loop.

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------